ashn-dot-dev/mellifera/README.md

 ...within h@[examples/exceptions.mf, line 17] called from examples/exceptions.mf, line 20
 ...within function@[examples/exceptions.mf, line 16] called from examples/exceptions.mf, line 21
 ```

+A brief language overview can be found in `overview.mf`, and additional example
+programs can be found under the `examples` directory.

 ## Development